danfuzz/samizdat/doc/samizdat-0.md

 ### Intlet

-An `intlet` is a signed arbitrary-precision integer value (a/k/a a "bigint").
-In the C implementation, there is actually a limitation that intlets only have a 32-bit signed range (with out-of-range arithmetic results causing failure, not wraparound).
+An `intlet` is a signed arbitrary-precision integer value, a/k/a a "bigint" or "BigInteger" (even though they aren't always actually that big).
+In the C implementation, there is actually a limitation that intlets only have a 32-bit signed range, with out-of-range arithmetic results causing failure, not wraparound.

 Intlets are written as an initial `@`, followed by an optional `-` (minus sign), followed by one or more decimal digits, and the